 The policy is provided to all staff at induction alongside our Staff Code of Conduct, behaviour policy and the safeguarding response to those pupils who are missing from education.
-In addition, all staff are provided with Part One of the statutory guidance Keeping Children Safe in Education', DfE (2018).
+In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education', DfE (2018).

 This policy will be reviewed in full by the Governing Body on an annual basis.
 This policy was last reviewed and agreed by the Governing Body on 15th October 2018.
-It is due for review in October 2019.
+It is due for review October 2019.

-Signature

-J. D. Best-White
+Signature St. D. Best-White Ashley Best-White